musa-509-fall-2021/assignment-02-postgis-analytics/README.md

 |------------------------------|
 |36                            |

+I used OpenDataPhilly's college & university dataset (which is just the Parcel dataset with labels).
+See my query for a in-depth discussion

 9. With a query involving PWD parcels and census block groups, find the `geo_id` of the block group that contains Meyerson Hall.
 ST_MakePoint() and functions like that are not allowed.

 |geo_id                        |